tidyverse/tidyverse.org/content/blog/reprex-1-0-0/index.md

     > c(x, y)
     [1] 1 1
     ```

+    You need to remove the [`>`](https://rdrr.io/r/base/Comparison.html) prompts and delete all output.
+And don't get me started on the problem of screenshots.

 All of this is entirely possible without reprex.
 People just need to create a suitable `.R` or `.Rmd` file, render it to an appropriate output format, in a fresh R session, with working directory set to session temp directory.
 And also send me a pony!